davelongdev/davelongdev/README.md

 ## Overview

 I'm a software developer specializing in front-end web development.
 I've been studying and working with software development for almost two years now.
 I've been focusing on the front-end, so I'm most confortabe working with JavaScript, HTML, and CSS.
 I'm also familiar with python, go, php, and lua.
 I've worked on projects using Hugo, Astro, and WordPress.

-## Education

-I'm continuing to develop my front-end skills and knowledge through the materials on [leanwebclub.com](https://leanwebclub.com) and front-end coaching with Chris Ferdinandi, and I'm learning back-end development by working through the courses on [boot.dev](https://boot.dev).

-I'm interested in learning more about web development, data science and machine learning, and programming and computer science in general.

-I have a BA in Philosophy from Boston University and a JD from St. John's University Law School.

-## Current Status

-I'm currently running a business teaching piano lessons online and in person and offereing freelance services in web development and website building.

-## Open to Work

-I'm open to work, including part-time, full-time, remote, hybrid, and in-person postions.

-##  Location

-I'm located in the Hudson Valley in NY.

-## Education

 ## Main Projects